Botanical Name: Camellia japonica

 Light: Bright indirect light.
 Some cool, direct morning sunlight is fine.

 Water: Keep the soil evenly moist, especially when plant is budding and flowering.
 Soil that's too wet or too dry will cause buds to drop off.
 After flowering, allow top of soil to dry out between waterings.

 Humidity: Aim to maintain 50% relative humidity or higher.
 Mist foliage regularly and stand camellia plant on a tray of wet pebbles.
 Use a room humidifier in winter, if needed.

 Soil: Likes acidic medium.
-Use equal parts lime-free potting mix and peat moss.
+Use a lime-free peat moss-based mix.

 Fertilizer: Feed every 2 weeks, beginning with the first show of flower buds till the end of flowering.
 Use a high-potassium fertilizer that contains iron, diluted by half.